thesamgodson/PortVSCode/README.md

 ## How to Run the exe file:
 Open the terminal and run the exe file.

+Administrator Permissions ***are not required on most computers***, except in a a few oddball computers.

 Image on how to use it:

 ![how to use it](/assets/Screenshots/exefile.png)

 `I think it is self-explanatory.`